roblevintennis/guest-posts/articles/the-little-button-that-could.md

   "workspaces": ["littlebutton-react", "littlebutton-vue", "littlebutton-svelte", "littlebutton-angular", "littlebutton-css"]
 ```

-TODO -- MIGHT NOT WANT TO GENERATE package.json FILES -- e.g. create-react-app wants to generate it for you

-Now descend into each of these directories and generate a `package.json` for each with `yarn init` again.
-Since we've named our directories the same as how we specified our `workspaces` in `package.json` (they have to be the same name!) we can just rapid-fire hit that return key and accept all the prompts:
+Now descend into the `littlebutton-css` directory.
+We'll want to generate a `package.json` with `yarn init`.
+Since we've named our directory `littlebutton-css` (the same as how we specified it in our `workspaces` in `package.json`) we can just hit the return key and accept all the prompts:

 ```shell
 $ pushd ./littlebutton-css && yarn init && popd